diffplug/spotless/plugin-gradle/README.md

 output = prefixDelimiterReplace(input, 'https://{{org}}.github.io/{{name}}/javadoc/spotless-plugin-gradle/', '/', stableGradle)
 -->

-Spotless is a general-purpose formatting plugin used by [a thousand projects on GitHub](https://github.com/search?l=gradle&q=spotless&type=Code).
+Spotless is a general-purpose formatting plugin used by [2,700 projects on GitHub (Jan 2020)](https://github.com/search?l=gradle&q=spotless&type=Code).
 It is completely à la carte, but also includes powerful "batteries-included" if you opt-in.

 To people who use your build, it looks like this: